keithhetrick/hangThatMan/README.md

 Get it right, save a life ❤️.

-Built with React, TypeScript, pure CSS (with animations) & deployed on AWS.
+Built with React, TypeScript, pure CSS (with animations), React-Confetti & React-Use NPM Libraries (for custom effects), & deployed on AWS.

 [Demo](http://18.217.74.94/)